 olly - Fotolia

-While my business card still identified me as a programmer, that day, my slow transition to a software testing role was complete.
+That day, my slow transition to a software testing role was complete.
+I responded, "Yes."
 And I haven't looked back.

 Let's dig into the appeals of QA and how a software testing role differs philosophically from programming.